nikonet-us/naas-automation-platform/README.md

 ## Introducing the NaaS Automation Platform

-In response to the growing challenges of classical network management, the **Network as a Service (NaaS) Automation Platform** proposes a comprehensive solution to address the complexity, scale, and operational demands of modern networks.
-While still in the conceptual phase, the NaaS platform outlines a blueprint for automating and streamlining the full lifecycle of network services across diverse environments, including Enterprise, Data Centers, Cloud, and Service Provider networks.
+In response to the growing challenges of classical network management, the **Network as a Service (NaaS) Automation Platform** offers a comprehensive solution to address the complexity, scale, and operational demands of modern networks.
+The NaaS platform automates and streamlines the full lifecycle of network services across diverse environments, including Enterprise, Data Centers, Cloud, and Service Provider networks.

 The NaaS platform introduces a unified approach to managing network infrastructure by applying modern practices such as **Infrastructure as Code (IaC)** and **GitOps**.
 These principles ensure that all network configurations are maintained in version-controlled repositories, enabling consistent, repeatable, and traceable network changes.
 By integrating automation into every step of the network service lifecycle—from provisioning to monitoring—NaaS aims to enhance scalability, improve reliability, and reduce manual intervention.